brainwane/HARK/Documentation/HARKmanual.md

 methods.
 We believe that additional optimizers are "low hanging fruit" as straightforward contributions to HARK and thus will be added in the near future.
-Moreover, there are plenty of distributions that have no approximator in HARKutilities (or data generator in HARKsimulation), and these functions are among the easiest for new contributors to write.
-The data analysis tools in HARKutilities only include functions that we happened to use for our current research projects, and we expect that this will be the mode of growth for future tools.
+Moreover, there are plenty of distributions that have no approximator in HARK.utilities (or data generator in HARKsimulation), and these functions are among the easiest for new contributors to write.
+The data analysis tools in HARK.utilities only include functions that we happened to use for our current research projects, and we expect that this will be the mode of growth for future tools.
 There are some obvious holes that we believe will be filled quite quickly; for example, we provide a rudimentary non-parametric kernel